microsoft/msphpsql/Linux-mac-install.md

 echo extension=sqlsrv.so >> `php --ini | grep "Scan for additional .ini files" | sed -e "s|.*:\s*||"`/20-sqlsrv.ini
 exit
 ```
 An issue in PECL may prevent correct installation of the latest version of the drivers even if you have upgraded GCC.
-To install, download the packages and compile manually (similarly for pdo_sqlsrv):
+To install, download the packages and compile manually (similar steps for pdo_sqlsrv):
 ```
 pecl download sqlsrv
 tar xvzf sqlsrv-5.3.0.tgz